XGC-Team/.github/profile/README.md

 # XGC Team

-Intelligent command-and-control for heterogeneous robot teams: ground station, orchestration core, simulation, and field deployment.
+Heterogeneous Robot Experimental Platform

 This list is public repositories only.
-When a family has a public aggregator, only the aggregator is listed.

 | Repository | What it is |
 | --- | --- |